Steve-Fenton/TypeSpec/README.md

 *In Action:*

  > This `17` word sentence shows that there are `2` matches to be found using this regular expression.

+Almost all of your Regular Expressions should start `/^` and end `$/i`.
+This tells the matcher to only match complete sentences.
+Without these you may match partial conditions, causing accidental matching of steps where the language is similar, for example:

+ - When `the switch is turned on`
+ - When the automatic switch analyzer says `the switch is turned on`

 The long version is available at [MDN Regular Expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).